avinashee0012/skillsync/README.md

-# SkillSync — Job & Skill Match Platform
+# [ONGOING] SkillSync — Job & Skill Match Platform

 SkillSync is a modern job and skill matching platform that intelligently connects job seekers with relevant opportunities based on their skills, experience, and learning progress.